 friend right outside the vehicle, and his 3 year old son found the

 pistol and shot and killed his 7 year old daughter.
-The jury was
+The jury was hung 8

-police officer following trial after an arbitration appeal.
+following trial after an arbitration appeal.
 See:

 Snohomish County Superior Court, May 2010.
 Everett Police Officer

-charged with murder in the second degree and manslaughter in the
+charged with murder in the second degree and manslaughter in the first

-returned verdicts of not guilty on all charges.
+verdicts of not guilty on all charges.
 See:

 State v.
 Peacock.
 Jefferson County Superior Court, May 2010: Great grandfather was charged with multiple counts of rape of child in first degree based on allegations of abuse by his great-granddaughter which allegedly occurred several years previously.
 Defendant and his wife had adopted child and siblings after the authorities threatened to terminate their mother’s parental rights.
 Allegations were made after mother tried to regain custody of her and siblings.
 Jury was hung 7 for acquittal, 5 for conviction.
 Prosecutor subsequently dismissed all charges prior to scheduled retrial.
 See: http://www.ahmlawyers.com/pages-2010/news/2010-07-07-news-peacock.html.